cvilsmeier/go-sqlite-bench/README.md

 The test setup is as follows:

-- OS: Debian/GNU Linux amd64 version 12.3
+- OS: Debian/GNU Linux amd64 version 12.4
 - CPU: 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz, 4 physical cores, 8 logical cores
 - RAM: 16GB
 - Disk: 1TB NVME SSD
 - go version go1.21.5 linux/amd64

-The benchmark was run on 2023-12-09, with then-current library versions.
+The benchmark was run on 2023-12-17, with then-current library versions.
 See go.mod for library versions.
 Each test was run once for warmup.
 The second run was then recorded.
+This is not very scientific.

 A general note on benchmarks: